 Pleasantville (1998) — “Two 1990s teenagers find themselves in a 1950s sitcom where their influence begins to profoundly change that complacent world” — probably negates transposing an ardent feminist back in time.
 However what about something in the other direction: Three 1950s couples suddenly find themselves in the year 2015.
 Do they go from this:

 Create a laundry list of issues a couple faces — money, cooking, work, chores, sex — and explore a bunch of set pieces and scenes you can put the couples in to have some fun with various conventions.

 Some adjust.
 Some resist.
 Perhaps some contemporary characters get affected by 1950s sensibilities.
 Maybe something there…

 There you go: My twentieth story idea for the month.
 And it’s yours.
 Free!

 Each day this month, I invite you to join me in comments to do some brainstorming.
 Gender bend, genre bend, what if.
 Take each day’s story idea and see what it can become when we play around with it.
 These are all valuable skills for a writer to develop.

-See you in comments.
+See you in comments (hit Reply to join the conversation).
 And come back tomorrow for another Story Idea Each Day For A Month.